xLeachimx/masteroids/design/gameplay.md

 - The Player and Asteroids will be sized relative to the smallest screen dimension
 - Pellet lifespan will be 3 seconds
 - The Player will be limited to firing pellets at a rate of 2 per second
+- The Game will start with a splash screen for Pygame and SACGD

 ### Completed: